loafey/ondth/readme.md

 Run with `./run.sh`.
 Right now your shell has to be located in the same folder as the assets folder or else assets will not load.

-The game runs on Rust nightly (1.85 to be exact), so you need to use this version of the compiler along with installing the compilation target for `wasm32-unknown-unknown`.
+The game runs on Rust nightly (1.85 or later to be exact), so you need to use this version of the compiler along with installing the compilation target for `wasm32-unknown-unknown`.
 If you are using [Nix](https://nixos.org/) this is automatically set up when you use `nix develop`.